 Now let us see the different types of FETs.
 So basically there are two types of FETs.
 The first is the junction field effect transistor or the JFET.

-And the second type is IG-FET. or it is known as the insulated gate field effect transistor.
+And the second type is IG-FET. or is known as the insulated-gate field-effect transistor.
 And the MOSFET is the most common type of IG-FET. so let us briefly discuss these two types of FETs.

 Now as I said earlier the FET has three terminals.
 The gate-source and the drain.
 And the current flows between the drain and the source terminals.
 Now in this field effect transistor, the path through which this charge carrier flows is known as the channel and if this channel is made up of n-type semiconductor then the field effect transistor is known as the n-channel FET.

 Junction Field Effect Transistor

 Likewise, if the channel is made up of p-type material then it is known as the p-channel FET.
 And in this FET, the gate terminal is placed very close to this channel, so that it can control the flow of current through this channel. now in this JFET, this gate terminal is provided using this PN Junction.

 So if you see the n-type JFET, two small p-type regions are fabricated near this channel.
 And due to that, the PN Junction is formed near this channel and whenever this PN Junction is reversed bias then the depletion region of this PN Junction isolates the gate terminal from the channel.
 And only a small amount of reverse saturation current used to flow between these two regions.